 Arrival in Poitiers

-- Exchange students must report directly to the International Relations Office (DRI) of the university of Poitiers in order to get an arrival certificate and the necessary documents to enter your accommodation (in the case you chose for a room in a university hall of residence).
+2. Go to the Central Relations Office in order to get an arrival certificate and to receive useful information.
 Students are advised to do their best to arrive early in the week during the day from Monday to Friday between 9 to 12 am and 2 to 5 pm.

 Hôtel Pinet – 15, rue de l’Hôtel Dieu - 86034 Poitiers Cedex